russellsjournal/atl-social-media-api/README.md

 - The backend uses an in-memory DB (`backend_api.database.InMemoryDB`) for simplicity.
 Data is not persisted between runs.
 - If PowerShell blocks script execution, use `py` to run scripts or adjust `Set-ExecutionPolicy` for your user.

-License
-- No license specified.
-Add a LICENSE file if you plan to publish.